A guide to active cash management

 03 Strategic cash

 Strategic cash allocations seek to maximise returns for longer time frames, typically with a trade-off for liquidity.
 Until recently, the role of cash as a defensive play had been diluted by the lack of return.
-In today’s markets, there are opportunities for stronger returns without taking undue risks.
+In today’s market, there are opportunities for stronger returns without taking undue risks.

 That’s why it’s also never been more important for advisers to have visibility across all cash holdings.